132. The Principles of Treating Others According to Their Essences

 Excerpted from “God and Man Will Enter Into Rest Together” in The Word Appears in the Flesh

-Excerpted from “The Basis of God’s Treatment of Man” in Records of Christ’s Talks
+Excerpted from “On What Basis Does God Treat People?” in Records of Christ’s Talks

 There are some people whose faith has never been acknowledged within God’s heart.
 In other words, God does not recognize that they are His followers, because He does not praise their beliefs.
 For these people, regardless of how many years they have followed God, their ideas and views have never changed; they are like the unbelievers, adhering to the unbelievers’ principles and ways of doing things and to the unbelievers’ laws of survival and faith.
 They have never accepted the word of God as their life, never believed that God’s word is truth, never intended on accepting God’s salvation, and never recognized God as their God.
 They see believing in God as some kind of amateur hobby, treating Him as mere spiritual sustenance; as such, they do not think it is worth it to try and understand God’s disposition or essence.
 It can be said that all that corresponds to the true God has nothing to do with these people; they are not interested, nor can they be bothered to pay heed.
 This is because deep in their hearts, there is an intense voice that is always telling them, “God is invisible and untouchable, and does not exist.”
 They believe that trying to understand this sort of God would not be worth their efforts, and that in doing so they would be fooling themselves.
 They believe that by merely acknowledging God with words without taking any real stand or investing themselves in any real actions, they are being pretty clever.
 How does God look upon such people?
 He views them as unbelievers.
 Some people ask, “Can unbelievers read God’s words?
 Can they fulfill their duties?
 Can they say the words, ‘I’ll live for God’?”
 What humans often see are the displays people exhibit on the surface; they do not see people’s essences.
 However, God does not look at these superficial displays; He only sees their inner essences.
 Thus, this is the kind of attitude and definition God has toward these people.